sticklerm3/homebrew-pourhouse/README.md

 | Blowhole |  8.0  |   Sierra   | `blowhole`   |
 |  unorml  |  2.1  |   Sierra   | `unorml`     |

-## Documentation
+## Advanced Usage

-`brew help`, `man brew` or check [Homebrew's documentation](https://docs.brew.sh).
+For more information on using the brew command run `brew help` or `man brew` or check [Homebrew's documentation](https://docs.brew.sh).

 ## Contributing

 If you notice an error, have a contribution or an update, feel free to fork the repo & submit a pull request!
+If creating/updating a cask formula be sure it’s properly filled out and passes the tests.
+I created this tap as a place for awesome MacOS software that wasn’t included in the core cask repository, if you have any awesome MacOS applications that you think I should include, don’t be afraid to suggest it, or even better: fork me and create a pull request!